LEARNING GUIDE TO:

 2. Should Gatsby have pursued Daisy or simply let it be and gone on with his life?
 What is Fitzgerald's position on this question?
 Suggested Response: Nick tells us, or rather he tells Gatsby, that, "You can't repeat the past."
 Daisy was a married woman with a child.
 She was not the young girl that Gatsby fell in love with before he went to war.
 Gatsby also failed to see Daisy for who she really was; his ideal of her did not match reality.

 3. If Wilson had missed his aim and Gatsby had survived the attempt on his life, what do you think would have happened among him, Daisy and Tom?
 Suggested Response: There is no one correct response.
 One example of a strong response would be that Daisy and Tom had found their match in each other.
 They were well-suited for each other.
 Gatsby would never be permitted to get close to Daisy again.
-If he was able to stay out of prison, he would have two choices.
+If he were able to stay out of prison, he would have two choices.
 He could hold on to this dream of loving Daisy and become a sad and embittered man.
 Or, he could give up the dream, recognize that one cannot relive the past, and go on to a new life.

 4. On the first page of the novel, Nick describes himself as a disinterested observer and a great listener.
 Is that a fair characterization of how he acted in the events described in the novel?
 State your reasons.
 Suggested Response: Nick, despite his disclaimers, was an active participant in the events of the story.
 He was a facilitator, by both action and inaction.
 He served as the host for the meeting in which Gatsby reintroduced himself to Daisy when Gatsby's clear purpose was to begin an affair and wreck a marriage.
 While that marriage was stressed by Tom's infidelities, the remedy was not to provide an affair for Daisy.
 After all, there was a child involved.
-Before the afternoon tea Nick had gone with Tom and Myrtle to the party at the apartment in NYC.
+Before the afternoon tea, Nick had gone with Tom and Myrtle to the party at the apartment in NYC.
 Tom insisted that Nick spend the day with him so that he could tell Daisy that he had been with Nick all day.
 See e.g., page 28.
 Nick's inaction was therefore important facilitation of Tom's affair with Myrtle.
 Nick didn't tell Daisy about the woman from the Valley of Ashes nor did he report Daisy to the authorities for the hit-and-run.
 If he had promptly reported Daisy to the authorities, Gatsby might not have been killed.

 5. What are Nick's feelings toward Daisy at the beginning of the story and at the end?
 Suggested Response: An argument could be made that Nick was in love, or once had been in love, with Daisy.
 See page 9, when Daisy is first introduced as "charming" possessing a "low thrilling voice.
 It was the kind of voice that the ear follows up and down, as if each speech is an arrangement of notes that will never be played again."
 Nick goes on to note that "[T]here was an excitement in her voice that men who had cared for her found difficult to forget: a singing compulsion, a whispered 'Listen,' a promise that she had done gay, exciting things just a while since and that there were gay, exciting things hovering in the next hour."
 Ibid.
 Daisy knows of Nick's feelings, or past feelings, for her and teases him.
 See, e.g., page 85.
-Nick nots that she has "bright eyes and a bright passionate mouth."
+Nick notes that she has "bright eyes and a bright passionate mouth."
 At the end, however, Nick's relationship with Daisy, whatever it had been, is over.
 She has disappointed him too many times.